Meet Our Students

 Ultimately, GPPA has refined my critical thinking skills, and has challenged me to ask questions about everything.
 This is a skill crucial for physicians, who are constantly analyzing patients, research, test results, and more.
 My gap year will help me to better appreciate what medicine is and how culture influences medicine, which will allow me to be a better physician as well.

-Albert Yen, Sophomore, Major: Mathematics and Computer Science
+Albert Yen, Senior, Major: Mathematics and Computer Science

 Going into college, I knew I wanted to pursue medicine, but at the same time I was equally sure that I did not want to major in biology as a premed.
 My academic interests span wide, covering everything from the social sciences, math, and public policy.
 I ultimately decided on being a math and computer science major, hoping to leverage the advent of computation and big data in medicine.
 I often had to explain to people back home why I do not major in something “medical”.
 However, as Dr. Chambers always says, every discipline relates to medicine, whether directly or indirectly.
 In the GPPA Medical Scholars program, there is no standard track that everyone needs to conform to.
 My somewhat unusual interests are welcomed as contributing to the intellectual diversity of the community, and I find a sense of belonging in the program, both socially and academically.